 When you have a check-in bag, you don’t need to have a huge bag for hand luggage.
 But it still needs to fit quite a few items, especially electronics, so it shouldn’t be too small and fairly robust, too.

 You probably can’t go wrong with any Osprey bag.
 They have such a great quality that many travelers swear by them.
-I have the Osprey Packs Quasar day bag, which has the perfect size for all my stuff AND is super light at the same time (only 1.7 pounds).
+I have the Osprey Quasar Bag, which has the perfect size for all my stuff AND is super light at the same time (only 1.7 pounds).

-On some trips I don’t need a second backpack and prefer to have a bigger handbag with me.
-In those cases, I go for this awesome handbag, which I’ve only found recently.
+On some trips, I don’t need a second backpack and prefer to have a bigger handbag with me.
+In those cases, I go for this regular handbag, which I’ve only found recently.
 It is made of canvas, which makes it super robust.

 3. Shoulder Bag